rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/_index.md

   - /rancher/v2.x/en/installation/other-installation-methods/single-node
 ---

-> The Docker installation is for development and testing environments only.
-When the Rancher server is installed with Docker, it cannot be migrated to a Kubernetes cluster for a production environment.

 Rancher can be installed by running a single Docker container.

 In this installation scenario, you'll install Docker on a single Linux host, and then deploy Rancher on your host using a single Docker container.

 > **Want to use an external load balancer?**
 > See [Docker Install with an External Load Balancer]({{<baseurl>}}/rancher/v2.x/en/installation/options/single-node-install-external-lb) instead.

+A Docker installation of Rancher is recommended only for development and testing purposes.
+The ability to migrate Rancher to a high-availability cluster depends on the Rancher version:

+- For Rancher v2.0-v2.4, there was no migration path from a Docker installation to a high-availability installation.
+Therefore, if you are using Rancher prior to v2.5, you may want to use a Kubernetes installation from the start.

+- For Rancher v2.5+, the Rancher backup operator can be used to migrate Rancher from the single Docker container install to an installation on a high-availability Kubernetes cluster.
+For details, refer to the documentation on [migrating Rancher to a new cluster.]({{<baseurl>}}/rancher/v2.x/en/backups/v2.5/migrating-rancher/)

 ### Privileged Access for Rancher v2.5+